 New and returning players are always welcome.

-We are proud to announce that O'Neills will continue to be our clothing suppliers for the 2017 season.
+We are pleased to announce that O'Neills will continue to be our clothing suppliers for the 2020 season.
 O’Neills was founded in 1918 as a manufacturer of Gaelic Footballs and it is now the largest Sportswear manufacturing Company in Ireland.

 As an amateur volunteer led club, we survive from sponsorship, donations and our own fund-raising efforts.
 If you feel that you, or your company can help the club, please contact us.
 Sponsorship packages, to suit your requirements and budget, are available.
 Our in house designers can provide bespoke logos and adverts free of charge if required.
 As part of your sponsorship, you will feature heavily on our website and across all of our social media formats.